 Why do offshore software development rates vary so much?

 Rates vary based on factors like local living costs, market competition, technical expertise levels, and economic conditions in each country.
-The size and maturity of the local IT market also influences pricing.
+The size and maturity of the local IT market also influences the overall cost.

 How can I assess whether an offshore team offers good value for their rates?

 Evaluate their technical expertise, past project portfolio, and client references rather than focusing solely on hourly rates.
-Consider their communication skills, process maturity, and ability to deliver quality work consistently.
+Consider their communication skills and cultural compatibility, process maturity, and ability to deliver quality work consistently.

 What countries offer the best value for web and mobile app development?